Cimzia (Certolizumab Pegol)

 What If You Miss a Dose?

-If you miss your scheduled dose, inject the next dose as soon as you remember, then continue with your regular schedule as if you hadn’t missed a dose.
-If it’s almost time for your next dose, skip the missed dose and take your next dose at the regular time.
-Never take a double dose to make up for a missed one.
+If you miss your dose at the usual time, inject the next dose as soon as you remember.
+Then inject your next dose as you would have on your originally scheduled day.
+If it's almost time for your next dose, skip the missed dose and take your next dose when scheduled.
+Never take a double dose to make up for a missed dose.

 Side Effects